Download PDF version [opens new window]

 Microsoft has implemented linking tools in its NTFS operating file systems since Windows NT 4.0 and Windows 2000.
 These links provide a convenient method for users to access their data.

 Over the years Microsoft continued to improve these tools which can now be used to link files and/or directories together.
-The latest form of file link was introduced in Windows Vista and continues to form part of their latest operating system.
+The latest form of file link was initially introduced in Windows Vista and continues to form part of their latest operating system.
 In this article we will look at what these file links are and how they differ from one another.

 Hard links, junction points and symbolic links are linking processes used by Windows to associate other files, directories or volumes.
 One of the methods to create file links is to use the command line program mklink: